IQSS/dataverse/doc/sphinx-guides/source/developers/dev-environment.rst

 The Dataverse Software has been tested with PostgreSQL versions up to 13.
 PostgreSQL version 10+ is required.

 On Mac, go to https://www.postgresql.org/download/macosx/ and choose "Interactive installer by EDB" option.
-Note that version 13.5 is used in the command line examples below, but the process should similar for other versions.
+Note that version 13.5 is used in the command line examples below, but the process should be similar for other versions.
 When prompted to set a password for the "database superuser (postgres)" just enter "password".

 After installation is complete, make a backup of the ``pg_hba.conf`` file like this: